 Aila Biotech harnesses a patented gene delivery technology to drive the production of immune-regulating biologics at the site of disease.

 Through the use of a delivery system allowing exquisite spatial and temporal control over biologic expression, Aila Biotech can

 controlling biologic delivery

 Dr Dooley is a specialist in immunopathology, neuroimmunology, respiratory immunology and diabetes.
 Among his key achievements are the development of a clinical immune profiling platform (Carr et al, Nature Immunology 2016), the identification of a shared molecular pathway linking pancreatic beta cell resilience to both type 1 and type 2 diabetes (Dooley et al, Nature Genetics 2016) and the development of a gene delivery technology to avert diabetes (Singh et al, Biomolecules 2022).
-Dr Dooley is currently CEO of Aila Biotech and Principle Staff Scientist at the Babraham Institute.
+Dr Dooley is currently CEO of Aila Biotech and Principle Research Associate at the University of Cambridge.